taimax13/github_exercises/01_github_classroom.md

 ![GitHub Classroom](/images/terminal_two.png)

 Also, open up your new folder.
 You should see the files and folders from the GitHub repository inside your new folder!

+You now should enter `ls` in the command line.
+You should see the GitHub repository that you cloned.
+Next, **you need to change directories** into your new folder.
+To do so, enter in the command line `cd < the_name_of_your_repo>`.
+Then, enter `ls` again in the command line, and you shoud see the contents of your folder.

 ## [How To Modify Your Code](#how-to-modify-your-code)